frm430342210/test-php-sdk/docs/SDK.md

 }

 Note：
 1. errorCode: error code.
-0 means no error, greater than 0 means there is an error
+0 means no error, bigger than 0 means there is an error
 2. errorDesc: error description
 3. result: result: returns the result.
 A structure whose class name is [Service Name][Method Name]Result, whose members are members of the return value of each interface.
 For example, the result class name of the getNonce interface in Account Services is AccountGetNonceResult, and the member has a nonce.
 The complete structure is as follows: